tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 7.2 Annotations (normative)

-The bdqffdq: OWL representation of the Framework ()[Fitness for Use Ontology](../../docs/bdqffdq/index.md)), and the framing of the [BDQ Core Tests as RDF](../../dist/bdq.xml) using that ontology makes Test results particularly amenable to being wrapped in annotations following the W3C Web Annotation Data Model (Sanderson et al. 2017).
+The bdqffdq: OWL representation of the Framework ()[Fitness for Use Ontology](../../docs/bdqffdq/index.md)), and the framing of the [BDQ Tests as RDF](../../dist/bdq.xml) using that ontology makes Test results particularly amenable to being wrapped in annotations following the W3C Web Annotation Data Model (Sanderson et al. 2017).
 Test responses MAY be represented as annotations.

 The responses from Tests could be structured as elements that can be wrapped in the body annotation document along with metadata from the Framework to describe which Test is being reported upon, and metadata within the target of the annotation to describe which data resource is being annotated, and the state it was in at the time of annotation.

 When Test responses are being returned as annotations, they SHOULD use the W3C Web Annotation Data Model for the annotations, and SHOULD place Test responses within the body of the annotation.
-Such annotations SHOULD include reference to the source Test by the versioned fully qualified name of the Test (e.g., bdqcore:47ff73ba-0028-4f79-9ce1-ee7008d66498/2023-09-18) and the Test Label (rdfs:label) (e.g., VALIDATION_DAY_STANDARD).
+Such annotations SHOULD include reference to the source Test by the versioned fully qualified name of the Test (e.g., bdqtest:47ff73ba-0028-4f79-9ce1-ee7008d66498/2023-09-18) and the Test Label (rdfs:label) (e.g., VALIDATION_DAY_STANDARD).
 Such annotations SHOULD also provide the bdqffdq:Mechanism that generated the Test response.

 When Test responses are persisted as annotations in association with the annotated data, a means SHOULD be provided to mark annotations as having been evaluated, and to carry the results of such evaluations.
 Annotation conversations (that is, annotations with other annotations as their target) MAY provide such a means.
 Vocabularies related to bug/issue tracking MAY provide such a means.

 ## 8 Validating Test Implementations (normative)

-Implementers of the BDQ Core Tests SHOULD validate the behavior of the internals of their Test implementations with unit Tests, and MUST validate that each Test implementation is capable of taking relevant input from a set of standard Test Validation Data, and returning the expected responses.
+Implementers of the BDQ Tests SHOULD validate the behavior of the internals of their Test implementations with unit Tests, and MUST validate that each Test implementation is capable of taking relevant input from a set of standard Test Validation Data, and returning the expected responses.

-For synthetic Test Validation Data that could be conflated with actual data, see: [BDQ Core: Identifying Synthetic and Modified Data](../../synthetic/index.md)
+For synthetic Test Validation Data that could be conflated with actual data, see: [Guide to Marking and Identifying Synthetic and Modified Data](../../synthetic/index.md)

 ### 8.1 Introduction to Validation (non-normative)

-A set of "Test Validation Data" accompanies the BDQ Core Test descriptors.
+A set of "Test Validation Data" accompanies the BDQ Test descriptors.
 These data are intended for implementers to use to evaluate whether or not their Test implementations produced the expected Response values for a set of cases for each Test.
 Each Test Specification could be graphed as a flow chart with several paths, the Test Validation Data are intended to cover each node and each path within each Test Specification with at least a single case.
 These data are, however, not exhaustive unit Tests covering large numbers of edge cases, but rather a minimal set of Tests for expected behaviors.

 The Test Validation Data are organized as two flat CSV files.
 Each row in each file is intended for the single validation of a single Test.
 The file has columns identifying the Test, the input data, the expected Response.status, Response.result, an example Response.comment, parameter values (if any), and a set of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021).
 Most of the terms for a given Test are bdq:Empty.